observablehq/framework/examples/plot/README.md

 The charts are drawn — quite obviously ☺️ — with Observable Plot.
 The code for the downloads chart is isolated in the [`components/dailyPlot.js`](./docs/components/dailyPlot.js) file.
 The code for the burndown chart is adapted from Tom MacWright’s [GitHub Burndown chart](https://observablehq.com/@tmcw/github-burndown).

-The size of the charts automatically adapts to their container’s dimensions with the built-in [`Dash.resize`](https://cli.observablehq.com/lib/dash) helper — part of a collection of helpers currently under development.
+The size of the charts automatically adapts to their container’s dimensions with the built-in `resize` helper — part of a collection of helpers currently under development.